icgrp/ese532_handouts/ese532_handouts/hw4/homework_submission.md

     1. Explain your strategy for accelerating `Scale`, and include a screenshot of your function in the report.
 You will also submit code for this section (see the Deliverables section).

-    2. Compile the target `baseline` with `-O3` but autovectorization turned off with `-fno-tree-vectorize`.
+    2. Compile the target `neon`.
 Run it and report the latency of `Scale`.

-    3. Compile the target `baseline` with `-O3` but this time with autovectorization.
-Run it and report the latency of `Scale`.

-    4. Compile the target `neon`.
-Run it and report the latency of `Scale`.

-    5. How much faster was your neon implimentation over the two baseline implimentations?
+    3. Recall the latency of `Scale` when compiled with `-O3` without and with autovectorization, from Part 3.
+How much faster was your neon implimentation over the two baseline implementations?

 6. **Reflection**